plrkiran51-ship-it/TIPS-HE-MPC-Clustering/README.md

 # Generating mock data and fetching live apis
 Please use generate mockdata to generate 1 million json data entry in prescribed format, and please use api's also.

+# In ordert to deploy in Cloud
+Infrastructure (MPC Working)
+Docker ≥ 20.x
+Kubernetes ≥ 1.24 (AWS EKS or local minikube)